 Insurance and licensing requirements for ride-hailing

-The provincial government has introduced legislation which lays the foundation for ride-hailing services, such as Uber and Lyft, to enter the B.C. market.
+The provincial government has passed regulations that support ride-hailing services, such as Uber and Lyft, to enter the B.C. market.
 Read the government announcement.

 ICBC will continue to work with government on the details of insurance products and licensing requirements, with the aim of ride-hailing being in place by fall of 2019.